-Worldlawn Power Equipment, Inc, ("Worldlawn") warrants that the Worldlawn 28" mower ("Mower"), purchased from an Authorized Worldlawn Dealer, will be free from defects in material and workmanship for a period of two years commercial/residential from the original date of purchase (see details below).
-During the limited warranty period, Worldlawn will repair or replace, at its discretion, any Mower or part thereof which is found to be defective in material and workmanship.
-This limited warranty specifically excludes wear items, included but not limited to belts, blades, and tires.
-This limited warranty also specifically excludes parts covered by another manufacturer's warranty, which parts are covered only by that manufacturer's warranty.
+Worldlawn Power Equipment, Inc, ("Worldlawn") warrants that the Worldlawn 32" Mower ("Mower") will be free from defects in material and workmanship for a period of one year commercial from the original date of purchase.
+During the warranty period, Worldlawn will repair or replace, at its discretion, any Mower or part thereof which is found to be defective in material or workmanship.
+This warranty specifically excludes wear items, including but not limited to belts, blades, and tires.
+This warranty also specifically excludes parts covered by another manufacturer's warranty.

 This limited warranty extends only to the original retail purchaser ("Owner") of a Mower.
-This limited warranty may not be assigned or transferred without prior express written consent of Worldlawn Power Equipment, Inc. This limited warranty extends only to those Mowers purchased for private residential and commercial use.
-A Mower purchased for any other reason, for example as a rental unit, shall have a (90) day limited warranty under the same terms and conditions as set forth herein.
+It is not transferable.
+This warranty extends only to those Mowers purchased for private residential and commercial use.

 Proof of purchase will be required to substantiate all warranty claims.
-All warranty work must be performed by an Authorized Worldlawn Dealer.
-Any work done on or to the Mower by anyone other than an Authorized Worldlawn Dealer, including the original purchaser, voids all provisions of the warranty except those provisions which limit Worldlawn's liability (as set forth below).
+All warranty work must be performed by an authorized Worldlawn Dealer.
+Any work done on or to the Mower by anyone other than an authorized Worldlawn Dealer, including the original purchaser, voids all provisions of this warranty except those provisions which limit Worldlawn's liability (as set forth below).

-Any Mower or part thereof which, in Worldlawn's sole discretion, is deemed defective shall be repaired or replaced, at Worldlawn's option, without charge for parts or labor up to two years of the original date of purchase.
-To take advantage of this limited warranty, the Mower must be returned to an Authorized Worldlawn Dealer within the warranty period.
-The cost of delivering the Mower to the Authorized Dealer and return delivery shall be the responsibility of the Owner.
+Any Mower or part thereof which, in Worldlawn's sole discretion, is deemed defective shall be repaired or replaced, at Worldlawn's discretion, without charge for parts or labor.
+To take advantage of this warranty, the Mower must be returned to an authorized Worldlawn Dealer within the warranty period.
+The cost of delivering the Mower to the authorized Dealer and return delivery shall be the responsibility of the Owner.

-Worldlawn's sole responsibility with any claim made under this warranty is limited only to repairing or replacing the Mower or a defective part thereof, and no claim of breach of warranty shall be cause for rescission, cancellation, or voiding the contract of sale of the Mower.
+Worldlawn's sole responsibility with any claim made under this warranty is limited only to repairing or replacing the mower or a defective part thereof, and no claim of breach of warranty shall be cause for rescission, cancellation, or voiding the contract of sale of the Mower.

-This limited warranty does not extend to any Mower or part thereof which has been misused, neglected, damaged, abused, not properly installed or maintained, altered or which has been operated in any way contrary to the operating instructions as specified in the Owner/Operator Manual.
-This limited warranty does not extend to any repair or replacement made necessary by normal use.
-This limited warranty does not extend to the engine which is warranted separately by the engine manufacturer.
+This warranty does not extend to any Mower or part thereof which has been misused, neglected, damaged, abused, not properly installed or maintained, altered or which has been operated in any way contrary to the operating instructions as specified in the Owner/Operator Manual.
+This warranty does not extend to any repair or replacement made necessary by normal use.
+This warranty does not extend to the engine which is warranted separately by the engine manufacturer.